UPDATE: This article was originally posted on August 24, 2020. It has been updated with new information and tips below.

 “The MBA is a broad management degree designed to develop deep understanding, practical application and vital interpersonal and leadership skills.
 Inspired by the University of Cambridge tradition of tutorial discussion and debate, the MBA delivers a lively and engaging learning experience in an intensive one-year programme.”
 Cambridge Judge Admissions

 Every year, Cambridge literally searches the globe (more than 40 countries are represented) for the outstanding professionals given the honor of joining its annual class of just over 200 students for its 1-year MBA program.
-With a strong emphasis on diversity, there is no “typical” Cambridge student, yet the average admitted student does tend to have a mean GMAT score of 690.
+With a strong emphasis on diversity, there is no “typical” Cambridge student, yet the average admitted student in the Class of 2025 had a mean GMAT score of 682 (down from 690 in previous years) and 6 years of work experience.

 Beyond the impressive statistics, though, Cambridge is looking for candidates who want to make a positive impact on the world through their careers.
 That’s why, in addition to strong academic performance (demonstrated through the GMAT and university grades), Cambridge seeks candidates who possess the following qualities: